 Accounts receivable - trade (i.e., operating receivables) are exposed to customers' credit risk.
-However, the Company seeks to reduce this risk by making the settlement period as short as possible, by closing the accounts at the end of each month and settling transactions in the following month as a fundamental rule.
+However, the Company seeks to reduce this risk by making the settlement period as short as possible by closing the accounts at the end of each month and settling transactions in the following month as a fundamental rule.

-Securities consist of treasury discount bills purchased by using funds regarded as temporary surplus funds out of bank deposits, etc. held by the Company.
-The Company's policy is not to hold financial instruments that are generally riskier than treasury discount bills.
+Securities are jointly managed money trusts purchased by using funds regarded as temporary surplus funds out of bank deposits, etc. held by the Company.
+The Company seeks to minimizes risk by only holding bonds with high credit ratings.